Skip to main content

 Sleep is a fundamental pillar of endocrine health.
 It is during deep sleep that the body performs critical repair processes, consolidates memory, and, most importantly, resets the HPA axis.
 The natural dip in cortisol at night is what allows for the production of other essential hormones, including growth hormone.

-Optimizing involves a dedicated focus on sleep hygiene.
+Optimizing sleep architecture involves a dedicated focus on sleep hygiene.
 This is a set of practices designed to signal to your brain and body that it is time to wind down and prepare for rest.

 1. Light Exposure Management ∞ Exposure to bright, natural light in the morning is a powerful signal for setting your body’s internal clock, or circadian rhythm.
 Conversely, minimizing exposure to blue light from screens (phones, tablets, computers) for at least 90 minutes before bed is essential.
 Blue light suppresses the production of melatonin, the hormone that signals sleep onset.